 - More Information about DisplayLink issues on macOS

 If you're not sure whether or not your Adapter/Docking Station/Converter is using a chip by DisplayLink, you can check in the "System Information.app" by going to "USB", finding your device and looking for "Manufacturer: DisplayLink" in the details pane.

 Since this mode uses hardware/GPU acceleration to render the remote screen, it's also impossible to use this mode when macOS is run inside a virtual machine or under certain circumstances when connected to a real Mac remotely using Apple Remote Desktop/Screen Sharing.

 Until either DisplayLink or Apple correct these issues, here's a workaround for getting RDP connections working properly when using DisplayLink hardware or in installations where no GPU acceleration is available:

 - Navigate to "Connection Types - Remote Desktop"

-- Switch the "Rendering Engine" to "OpenGL" or if that doesn't work either to "Core Graphics (Quartz)"
+- Switch the "Rendering Engine" to "Metal" or if that doesn't work either to "OpenGL" or "Core Graphics (Quartz)"